 The University offers a B.B.A. program with concentrations in Accounting, Computers in Business, Marketing, and Hospitality Management and Tourism.
-The M.B.A. program offers concentrations in Accounting, Finance, International Business, Management of Information Technology, and Real Estate Management.
+The M.B.A. program offers concentrations in Accounting, Finance, International Business, Hospitality and Management, and Real Estate Management.